mscarey/legislice/docs/guides/enactments.rst

 Comparing selected text
 --------------------------

-We can use the :method:`~legislice.enactments.EnactmentPassage.child_passages` to get a new :class:`~legislice.enactments.EnactmentPassage` with only the subsection of the Fourteenth Amendment that interests us.
+We can use the method :meth:`~legislice.enactments.EnactmentPassage.child_passages` to get a new :class:`~legislice.enactments.EnactmentPassage` with only the subsection of the Fourteenth Amendment that interests us.
 The text selector will still remain in place, so we can still get the same selected text.